Lakshman Kiriella

-Lakshman Bandara Kiriella, MP (born 2 February 1948) is a Sri Lankan politician and lawyer.
-He is a Member of Parliament from the Kandy District, former Leader of the House of the parliament.
-Also he held office as Minister of Public Enterprises and Kandy Development and as Minister of Higher Education and Highways from 2015 to 2019.
+Lakshman Bandara Kiriella, (born 2 February 1948) is a Sri Lankan politician and lawyer.
+He is a former Member of Parliament from the Kandy District and former Leader of the House of the Parliament.
+He has also held office as Minister of Public Enterprises and Kandy Development and as Minister of Higher Education and Highways from 2015 to 2019.

 Educated at Royal College, Colombo and Sri Lanka Law College, he became a practicing lawyer before entering politics.
 He has elected to Parliament in 1989, he has been a Member ever since.
 He has served as the Minister of Tourism and Sports and the Deputy minister of Foreign Affairs.
-In 2015 he was appointed as the Leader of the House of the United National Party Government under Prime Minister Ranil Wickramasinghe.
+In 2015, he was appointed as the Leader of the House of the United National Party government led by Prime Minister Ranil Wickremesinghe.

-He is married to Charmaine Jayawardena and they have two daughters, Kishanee and Chami, and one son, Dinuk L. B.
+He is married to Charmaine Jayawardena and they have two daughters, Kishanee and Chamindrani Kiriella, and one son, Dinuk L. B.

-In October 2018 the Asgiriya Chapter of Siam Nikaya conferred the title of Shasanamamaka Jana Prasadini on Kiriella, in recognition of his service to Buddhism and society.
+In October 2018, the Asgiriya Chapter of Siam Nikaya conferred the title of Shasanamamaka Jana Prasadini on Kiriella, in recognition of his service to Buddhism and society.